Tuberous Sclerosis Program

 What is tuberous sclerosis?

-Tuberous sclerosis (TSC) is a rare genetic disorder that causes noncancerous tubers (growths of abnormal tissue) to grow in many parts of the body, such as the brain, eyes, heart, kidneys, lungs and skin.
+Tuberous sclerosis (TSC) is a rare genetic disorder that causes noncancerous tubers (tumors, or growths of abnormal tissue) to grow in many parts of the body, such as the brain, eyes, heart, kidneys, lungs and skin.
 Many children experience symptoms of TSC at birth.
 Others, however, do not develop symptoms until they are 2-6 years old.

 What are the symptoms of tuberous sclerosis?